Fishing in Ketchikan, Alaska in September

 In Ketchikan, the weather in September averages around a chilly 50 degrees.
 Waterproof rain gear are necessary as this region is one of the rainiest in America.
 It’s possible you will see stunning wildlife at this time while fishing in Alaska.
 In past trips, many saw seagulls, bald eagles, Sitka blacktail deer, black bears, humpback whales, harbor seals, orcas, sea lions, ravens, and kingfishers.

 To maximize your results when fishing for Alaska salmon, make sure you have the proper equipment.
 Typically, this includes a rod and reel, bright and large flies, a strong line above 20 pounds, live herring for bait, and hooks and tackle.
-Many charter outfits, like Alaska Go Fish, provide all the necessary gear.
+Many charter outfits, like Alaska Go Fish, LLC, provide all the necessary gear.
 You’ll want to confirm that before you book and pack.
 There are several services in Ketchikan that will process your fish for you if necessary.
 Some will also ship them to your home.

 Best Time Of Day

 The time of day: In September, the earlier, the better in the morning especially when fishing for salmon.
 This is the time when they are the most active and is considered their “rush hour.”
 It’s difficult not to catch a good-sized salmon at this time of the day.
 It’s important to note, they are powerful and can jump ten feet in the air and swim upstream, making them truly a sport to reel in.
 September is also the best time for fishing in Alaska as the summer tourist crowds begin to thin out.